50 Haircuts for Guys With Round Faces

 Of all the face shapes, the round shape might be one of the hardest to work with.
-It’s not a bad face shape by any means, but guys with round faces have a few less styles to choose (as opposed to guys with oval or square faces).
+It’s not a bad face shape by any means, but guys with round faces have fewer styles to choose (as opposed to guys with oval or square faces).

 However, it’s easier than you might think to find amazing haircuts for guys with round faces.
 But first, you need to determine if you have a round face, and if you do, there are some key stylistic points to understand.

 If you have a round face, you’ll want to avoid certain stylistic elements while embracing others.
 The key is to add volume while avoiding bulk.
 Adding volume will add more dimension to your face and give it more angles to work with.
 Avoid center parts and long hair that goes toward the temples, as these elements add width to the face.
 You’ll also want to avoid buzz cuts since they add more roundness to your head.
 And if you like long hair, don’t go too long since long hair will also add width.